cnieren/snyk-ftf-2025/write-ups.md

 ## Unfurl

-This challenge is a basic example of the dangers of Server Side Request forgery.
-We are provided the code for a website that has an public interface that allows us to enter a url and it will attemp to unfurl some details about that url, including the title, description, favicon, and raw html of the page.
+This challenge is a basic example of the dangers of Server Side Request Forgery.
+We are provided the code for a website that has a public interface that allows us to enter a url and it will attemp to unfurl it to find some details about the web site at that url, including the title, description, favicon, and raw html of the page.
 We are also told that there is an admin portal but that it's locked down to localhost based traffic only.
-Looking at the code in `admin.js` we see the first step the developers took to protect thier juicy admin goods from public abuse, on app start up, it picks a random port between 1024 and 4999 to host the admin portal on.
+Looking at the code in `admin.js` we see the first step the developers took to protect thier juicy admin goods from public abuse, on app start up a random port between 1024 and 4999 is selected to host the admin portal on.
 Additionally, if we look at the `adminRoutes.js` file the most dangerous function `execute` has a secondary check to ensure that if that route is executed, the request most be coming from`127.0.0.1` which would only be the case when developing locally *wink* *wink*.

 The core attack vector here, is to use the url input on the publicly available unfurler page and aim it at the admin portal to get it to allow us to execute that juicy looking `execute` function.
 What the execute function does, is take a query parameter called `cmd` and runs it with `exec()`.
 So we need to trick the unfurler into calling it's own admin page, and trick it into thinking the request is coming from localhost, and finally we want it to execute `cat flag.txt` so we can get our hands on that flag.